SoftlySplinter/zProfessions/01_hlasm.md

 Diagrams show what the binary detail of the command, useful for problem diagnostics.

 ## What is the assemble trying to tell me?
 All in the knowledge centre -> [here](http://www-03.ibm.com/systems/z/os/zos/library/bkserv/)

 `DC X'00'` is useful to force an ABEND and most of the time a dump, and is easier than `WTO`ing all the registers.

 Using map in the Assembly listing is useful to check when max displacement is approaching limits.

+## HLASM Runtime Debugging
+*Fixing the !!fun!! of programming in assembler.*

+There's a rational explanation of every error message and problem.

+If you are lucky, the program with <abbr title="ABnormal END">ABEND</abbr>, giving a nice sympton dump.
+If not there is an internal tool.

+Programs should normally run to completion and exit return code 0.
+Some reasons why not:

+* Hardware detected error
+* System detected error
+* Application logic error

+Program checks:

+* 0C1 Operation Exception - CPU attempts to execute an instruction with an invalid op code.
+* 0C2 Priviledged operation Exception.
+* 0C3 Execute exception - target of an EXECUTE instruction is another EXECUTE.
+* 0C4
+  * 0C4-4 Protection Exception - Key of running program tries to access storage of another key.
+  * 0C4-10 Segment Translation Exception - Program trying to access storage that has not been obtained
+  * 0C4-11 Page Translation Exception - Program trying to access storage that has not been obtained.
+* 0C5 Addressing Exception - CPU attempts to reference a main-storage location that is not availabe.
+* 0C6
+* 0C7
+* 0C8
+* 0C9

+See MSV System codes in the knowledge centre.

+When a program check or ABEND occurs, z/OS enters recovery process and will provide a Sympton Dump.

+### Symptom Dumps

+Provides the PSW at time of error which, most usefully, provides the address of the program at time of execution.
+Althought the address and offset are printed, they should not be trusted.
+They can be the next instruction or the instruction before.

+Data at PSW provides a useful view of what was being executed, in the form `start address - instructions`.

+### Program Status Word (PSW)

+PSW is 128-bits in length.

+* 0-32 contain flags indicating control information for the CPU
+* 33-63 are 0
+* 64-127 contain the instruction address

+Can access the PSW in programs through using EPSW (Extract PSW) and set it using LPSW(E), replacing the entire PSW with the contents of storage, meaning you can do branching - but probably not a good idea if you really don't know what you're doing.

+The BEAR (Branch ?
+Address Register) can be useful if the PSW is missing, or has an invalid address.